AxisCommunications/axis-aws-kinesis-vsp/README.md

 ### From Dockerhub

-Get the docker image by pulling it from Dockerhub
+Get the Docker image by pulling it from Dockerhub

 ```
 docker pull $REPO/$IMAGE_NAME:$ARCH